ubccpsc/classy/docs/instructor/autotest.md

 ## Instructor AutoBot Commands

 * `#force` Admin-user only.
-Forces the submission to be re-graded (e.g., purges the cached result if it exists and grades it again).
+Forces the submission to be re-graded (e.g., purges the cached result if it exists and grades it again). (i.e. Used after updating the grading container to rerun on the same SHA.)

 * `#slient` Admin-user only.
 This is used to invoke the bot, but suppresses feedback. `#silent` is usually used in conjunction with `#force`.